tomiesghost/tomiesghost/README.md

 <br>

 ## About Me
-Programming noob and Cybersecurity Enthusiast
+Programming noob and Cybersecurity Hobbyist

 Follow along and watch me **struggle**